Insight

 • Alcoholic beverages >0.5% alcohol with cocoa

-• Pharmaceuticals with cocoa
+• Medicinal products with cocoa

-Non-affected products made from/with coffee
+Unaffected products made from/with coffee

-• coffee wax
+• Coffee wax

-• non-alcoholic beverages containing coffee
+• Non-alcoholic beverages containing coffee

 • Food preparations containing coffee

-Non-affected products made from/with palm oil
+Unaffected products made from/with palm oil

-Non-affected products made from/with rubber
+Unaffected products made from/with rubber

-• All products made from/with synthetic rubber according to HS Note 4 to Chapter 40 (unsaturated synthetic substances, thioplasts, specifically modified natural rubber, SBR, XSBR, BR, IIR, CIIR, BIIR, CR, NBR, IR, EPDM, XNBR, NIR)
+• All products made from/with synthetic rubber according to HS Note 4 to Chapter 40 (unsaturated synthetic substances, thioplasts, specially modified natural rubber, SBR, XSBR, BR, IIR, CIIR, BIIR, CR, NBR, IR, EPDM, XNBR, NIR)

-Non-affected products made of / with soy
+Unaffected products made from/with soy

-• Boiled or roasted soybeans (e.g. “Edamame”)
+• Cooked or roasted soybeans (e.g. "edamame")

-Non-affected products made from/with wood
+Unaffected products made from/with wood

 • Scented paper and paper impregnated or coated with cosmetics or soap